Monsters of Ecatepec: Background

 They were both born in Lázaro Cárdenas, Michoacán, within a five-year age gap.
 Juan Carlos' mother was a single mother, who allegedly often dressed him as a girl, brought men to her house and forced her son to watch her sexual encounters.
 Also, he declared that in his childhood, he suffered sexual abuse by another woman who at the time was his caretaker.
 When he was 10 years old, he fell from the stairs and suffered a severe traumatic brain injury.
 Patricia Martínez was born to a poor family, and was manipulative.
 She was diagnosed with a borderline intelligence disorder linked to intellectual disability.
 She was a prostitute at the time.

-The couple met in 2008, when Patricia worked as waitress at a restaurant, of which Juan Carlos was a regular client.
+The couple met in 2008, when Patricia worked as a waitress at a restaurant, of which Juan Carlos was a regular client.
 They initiated a relationship and, although he bragged to be an "assassin", she decided to move with him.
 The couple had four children during their 10-year relationship.
 They opened a family business where they sold clothing, perfume and cell phones.